 5# PRACTICE DEFENDING YOURSELF AT ALL TIMES

 After you connect with the pads, do not drop your hands.
-Just because your pad holder isn’t going to knock you out doesn’t mean you don’t take defence seriously.
+Just because your pad holder isn’t going to knock you out doesn’t mean you don’t take defense seriously.
 Remember, how you train is how you fight.
 All the bad habits you pick up in training, could show up in the fight.
-Be diligent here and you will thank yourself when your defence saves you in a fight.
+Be diligent here and you will thank yourself when your defense saves you in a fight.
 If you are clinching and kneeing into the pads, disengage with your trainer by keeping your hands up and chin tucked, and only when you are out of distance you can drop your hands if you want to.
 Always keep your hands up during your rounds on pads, even if your trainer isn’t hitting you back.
 Don’t get lazy here.